Andrea-vicari/Deploy-Mern-API-Render/README.md

 # DRUMPAD deployed on VERCEL
 Installation of MERN application live on vercel, both Back and FrontEnd

+## 🔥 Remember
+add the SALT variable to the Env variable in the development

 ## 💡 TODO [RECAP 26 JAN]
 * Set routes and tested with postman